Clean Future – Environmental Protection and Plastic Waste

 The mountains of Armenia belong to the Caucasus biodiversity hotspot and are unique in both natural and cultural heritage.
 With the project "Creative Mountains", NABU and its partners seek to promote conservation and sustainable development in local communities. more →

 Conservation needs lobbying.
 That's why at NABU we also take initiative to foster civil society and strengthen NGOs.
-We are part of the global partnership of conservation organizations like BirdLife International.
-With many of the partners we work togerther. more →
+We are part of a global alliance of conservation organisations.
+We collaborate closely alongside partners such as BirdLife International. more →